-Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based The cost of rental housing within the market is reasonable for most income levels, but Rental Assistance it is too high for a number of residents within the City at the lowest incomes.
-A (TBRA) minimum wage earner, earning \$7.25 per hour, must work approximately 72 hours per week every year to afford a two bedroom apartment set at Fair Market Rent.
+Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based The cost of rental housing within the market is reasonable for most income Rental Assistance levels, but it is too high for a number of residents within the City at the lowest (TBRA) incomes.
+A minimum wage earner, earning \$7.25 per hour, must work approximately 72 hours per week every year to afford a two bedroom apartment set at Fair Market Rent.
 According to the latest CHAS data, nearly 60% of renter households have a cost burden where more than half of their incomes go to toward housing costs.
 While this type of data supports the use of funds for tenant-based rental assistance, the City feels the funds are better used to improving the physical housing stock within the neighborhood.
-TBRA for Non- Monthly Supplemental Security Income (SSI) payments, a common form of income for Homeless Special persons with special needs, for an individual average \$783.
-At this amount, \$235 in Needs monthly rent is affordable.
+TBRA for Non- Monthly Supplemental Security Income (SSI) payments, a common form of Homeless Special income for persons with special needs, for an individual average \$783.
+At this Needs amount, \$235 in monthly rent is affordable.
 The one-bedroom FMR is \$623 or 79.5% of the renter's income, leaving very little funds (\$150) for other needs such as food and transportation.
-Based on this data, there is clearly a market-based need for tenant- based rental assistance for persons with special needs.
+Based on this data, there is clearly a market- based need for tenant-based rental assistance for persons with special needs.
 As mentioned above, the City feels that from a strategic standpoint, physical improvements to existing housing stock make a greater impact on the neighborhoods than tenant based rental assistance.
-New Unit According to the CHAS data, there are nearly 6,000 households that are cost burdened, Production nearly half of which pay 50% or more of their income to housing cost.
+New Unit According to the CHAS data, there are nearly 6,000 households that are cost Production burdened, nearly half of which pay 50% or more of their income to housing cost.
 Approximately 18.4% of all households, in the City, pay between 30% and 50% and 16.4% pay over 50% of their income to household costs.
 No new Low Income Housing Tax Credit developments have been sited in Alexandria since 2011.
 This indicates a need for new unit production where resources are available.
-In regard to development for owner- occupied housing, there has been little activity in the CDBG target areas despite the wide availability of vacant lots for in-fill development.
+In regard to development for owner-occupied housing, there has been little activity in the CDBG target areas despite the wide availability of vacant lots for in-fill development.
 Current market conditions would allow for new in-fill development within these older neighborhoods, but market demand may not be sufficient.
 Rehabilitation The age and condition of existing housing stock within the City clearly speaks to the need for rehabilitation.
 The City will use its limited funds to focus on minor rehabilitation in order to get the greatest impact in the community.

-Acquisition, Through the City's demolition and clearance program, the City acquires properties that including carry maintenance costs.
-To reduce additional maintenance costs as blighted preservation properties are addressed, the City will include points in its requests for proposals for redevelopment to incentivize development on already vacant lots or with properties that have been foreclosed.
-Further, the City is exploring the possibilities for creating a land bank.
+Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Acquisition, Through the City's demolition and clearance program, the City acquires including properties that carry maintenance costs.
+To reduce additional maintenan preservation costs as blighted properties are addressed, the City will include po requests for proposals for redevelopment to incentivize development on already vacant lots or with properties that have been foreclosed.
+Further City is exploring the possibilities for creating a land bank.

-Table 47 - Influence of Market Conditions
+Table 49 - Influence of Market Conditions